nibble-club/nibble/backend/README.md

 ### Schemas

-If you've updated schemas, then call `make sync-*-schemas` (replace `*` with the name of the schema, e.g. `postgres`).
+If you've updated schemas, then call `make sync-*-schemas` (replace `*` with the name of the schema, e.g. `postgres`; this step is not necessary for Elasticsearch).
 This will put the schemas in an S3 bucket, but do nothing else yet.
 You'll need to call `make migrate-*-schemas` to actually migrate those schemas.

 ### SSH Access